 Trap for the Unwary: Seasonal Employers

-Employers also should keep in mind that the definitions of a covered employee and employer track the definitions of Maine’s existing Unemployment Compensation law, 26 M.R.S.
+Employers also should keep in mind that the definitions of a covered employee and employer track the definitions of ME’s existing Unemployment Compensation law, 26 M.R.S.
 Chapter 13.
 For example, employers can only exclude certain seasonal employees from MEPL leave only if they meet the definition for unemployment purposes and have submitted the required report to the Bureau of Unemployment Compensation setting out the applicable seasonal period.